ajewellamz/aws-encryption-sdk-c/README.md

-# AWS Encryption SDK for C
+# AWS Encryption SDK for C Language

 The AWS Encryption SDK for C is a client-side encryption library designed to make it easy for everyone to encrypt and decrypt data using industry standards and best practices.
 It uses a